exoclime/HELIOS/docs/sections/parameters.rst

    ``convective adjustment (yes, no)``

 Switches convective adjustment on or off.
 If set to off, only radiative equilibrium is sought during the temperature iteration.
 If this option is activated, convective adjustment is applied after a radiative solution has been found.
 In this way the temperature profile in radiative-convective equilibrium is obtained.

+   ``kappa value (value, file)``

+Sets manually a constant value to the adiabatic coefficient.
+For an ideal gas, the value is given by 2 / (2 + n), where n is the number of degrees of freedom for the gas particles.
+For diatomic particles n = 5.
+If "file" is set, pre-tabulated values are to be read from a file.
+See :doc:`structure` for more info on the format of this file.

    ``entropy/kappa file path``

 Sets the path to the file with the tabulated adiabatic coefficient (and optionally the entropy).

-**ORBITAL/PLANETARY PARAMETERS**
+**ASTRONOMICAL PARAMETERS**

    ``planet (manual, pre-defined name)``

 The planetary parameters can be either specified manually or read in from a file.
+A sample file is provided with the installation.
 See :doc:`structure` for more info.

    ``path to planet data file``

 Sets the path to the file with the planetary parameters.

    ``surface gravity [cm s^-2] or [log10 (cm s^-2)]``

    ``orbital distance [AU]``

    ``radius planet [R_Jup]``

    ``radius star [R_Sun]``

    ``temperature star [K]``

 Manual entry for the planetary, stellar and orbital parameters.

-**STELLAR SPECTRUM**
+The stellar temperature is only relevant if "blackbody" is chosen for the stellar spectrum (next parameter).

    ``spectral model (blackbody, HDF5 data set)``

 Sets the model for the stellar irradiation.
-Simplest approach is to use a blackbody shape with the stellar temperature.
+Simplest approach is to use a blackbody spectrum with the stellar temperature.
 For this choice no additional input is required.
-If a sophisticated stellar spectrum is desired, the spectrum needs to be provided in a HDF5 file with the correct format.
+If a realistic stellar spectrum is desired, the spectrum needs to be provided in a HDF5 file with the correct format.
+A sample file is provided with the installation.
+See :doc:`structure` for more info.

+Sets the stellar temperature.

    ``path to stellar spectrum file``